Optimization of CNOT circuits on limited connectivity architecture: Discussion

+{Since the current quantum superconducting devices~\cite{IBMQ2021, Arute2019,boixo2018characterizing} usually have a low degree for the {limited connectivity architecture}, and the coherence time is very limited, we also consider a specifically {limited connectivity architecture} --- the $m_1 \times m_2$ grid.
+We show that any $n$-qubit CNOT circuits can be optimized to $O\pbra{\frac{n^2\pbra{m_1 + m_2}}{m_1m_2}}$ depth on this grid, where $3n \leq m_1,m_2\leq n^2$.
+This optimized result can be easily generalized to any constant $d$ dimensional grid.
+The dimensions for a corresponding grid of current quantum superconducting devices~\cite{IBMQ2021,Arute2019,boixo2018characterizing} are $d\in \{1,2\}$. }

+{ To conclude the suitable scenarios of the proposed algorithms, we list the options for the algorithms with the degrees of the associated limited connectivity structures as follows: \begin{itemize} \item [(a)] The SBE algorithm has a better performance for the quantum computer with a comparatively large number of the minimum degree of the limited connectivity structure.
+This algorithm has a better performance compared to other existing algorithms for the cases where the minimum degree $\delta$ of the structure is larger than the constant, i.e., $\delta > O(1)$ and the number of input qubits are comparatively large (larger than hundreds of qubits). \item[(b)] The ROWCOL algorithm has a better performance for the near-term quantum device with dozens of qubits or the constant degree of the limited connectivity structure, such as 1D or 2D grids. \item [(c)] The DepAncGrid algorithm is suitable for 1D and 2D limited connectivity structures. \end{itemize}}

-Note that the 65-qubit quantum superconducting devices proposed by IBMQ~\cite{IBMQ2021} is not exactly a grid, nevertheless, it is a sub-graph of a grid.
-We can still perform Algorithm \textbf{DepAncGrid} on the expanded grid by leverage of SWAP gates to implement the CNOT gate for two vertices which are not connected in the sub-graph.
+{Note that the 65-qubit quantum superconducting device proposed by IBMQ~\cite{IBMQ2021} is not exactly a grid, nevertheless, it is a sub-graph of a grid.
+We can still perform Algorithm \textbf{DepAncGrid} on the expanded grid by leverage of SWAP gates to implement the CNOT gate for two vertices that are not connected in the sub-graph.
 Another avenue is to construct a new virtual 2D grid, and convert the single CNOT gate in the virtual grid to a series of CNOT gates in the real devices.
-We can ensure the additional cost of CNOT gates to be bounded to a constant factor of the original one due to its sub-grid structure.}
+We can ensure the additional cost of CNOT gates is bounded to a constant factor of the original one due to its sub-grid structure.}

-We list two open problems for the optimization of CNOT circuits on the constrained graph.
-(1) Is there any improved size optimization algorithm for some more specific structure under the constrained graph?
-(2) If there are no ancillas, can we give some better results for the depth optimization of CNOT circuits on $m_1 \times \cdots \times m_d$ grid for constant $d$?
+{We list two open problems for the optimization of CNOT circuits on the {limited connectivity architecture}.
+(1) Is there any improved size optimization algorithm for some more specific structures under the {limited connectivity architecture}?
+(2) If there are no ancillas, can we give some better results for the depth optimization of CNOT circuits on the $m_1 \times \cdots \times m_d$ grid for constant $d$? }